 If you’re a fan of the Fortnite aesthetic, then many of these games may not be what you’re looking for.
 Blazing Sails, however, has a very similar style to Epic’s battle royale game, but takes things from a mythical island to the seven seas.

 Yes, Blazing Sails is a pirate battle royale, almost like a crossover between Fortnite and Sea of Thieves.
-So grab load your cannons and swig your rum, because you’ll have to fight to the death if you want to rule the waves.
+So load your cannons and swig your rum, because you’ll have to fight to the death if you want to rule the waves.

-Apex Legends is an excellent battle royale game, and one of our very favourites.
+Apex Legends is an excellent battle royale game, and one of our very favorites.
 If smooth movement is your thing, then Apex is the game for you.
 In our opinion, the movement in the game is the best we’ve felt in any FPS game since Titanfall 2.
 It’s not a coincidence either, as developer Respawn works on both games and they are set in the same universe.
 The most recent addition to Apex Legends, Valkyrie, is even related to a boss in Titanfall 2.

 For slick movement, unique abilities, and Titanfall references galore, Apex Legends is the best game like Fortnite for you.